-Software Engineering (3,0,3)
+CSE211 Software Engineering (3,0,3)

-principles and methodologies of large-scale software development.
+This course introduces students to the fundamental principles and methodologies of large-scale software development.
 Students learn about the theory and practice of software engineering.
 It requires a programming background.
 Students apply the taught practices on their individual programming effort to identify their strengths and shortcomings through the use of Personal Software Process (PSP).
 Additionally, they work as part of a team on a full lifecycle software project that includes planning, software specification, software design, coding, inspections, and testing.